B.A. 1984, Yale College

 A native of New York, she is a graduate of Yale College (1984) and Yale Law School (1988).
 She was admitted to the bar in Connecticut (1989) and Washington State (1994).
 Before coming to UM, Dean Stearns was a profesora visitante at the University of Chile where she taught two law courses in Spanish.
 She also taught in the area of affordable housing development and directed a clinical program at the University of Washington School of Law.

 In her senior year at Yale College, she was elected to the New Haven Board of Aldermen where she served for two years until beginning law school.
 Yale Law School, she received both the C. LaRue Munson Prize for Clinical Work and the Clifford L. Porter Prize for Best Paper in Taxation.
 Upon her graduation from Yale Law, she practiced law for five years with Robinson & Cole, a large commercial firm in Hartford, Connecticut.
 Her practice areas included commercial real estate, land use, and nonprofit organizations.
 She was admitted to practice law in both Connecticut (1989) and Washington State (1994).

-Her community activities include serving as the Advocacy Chair for the Miami Affiliate of the Pancreatic Cancer Action Network.
+Her community activities include serving as the Advocacy Chair for the Miami Affiliate of the Pancreatic Cancer Action Network and volunteering with the Florida Democratic Party’s Voter Protection Team.
 She previously served as President of the Miami Council for International Visitors (2006-2007) and Treasurer of the Coral Reef Senior High School Lacrosse Booster.
-She is a very proud mother of twin sons, Justin who attends Haverford College and Gabriel who attends Boston University.
+She is a very proud mother of twin sons, Justin (a 2020 graduate of Haverford College) and Gabriel (a 2020 graduate of Boston University).